ZWilcher/Zetta2021/README.md

 - 👋 Hi, I’m @Zetta2021
 - 👀 I’m interested in ... leaning new skills and furthering

 - 🌱 I’m currently learning ...
-Java, MySQL, and Bootstrap.
+HTML, CSS , and  JavaScript.
-- 💞️ I’m looking to collaborate on ... no projects right now.
+- 💞️ I’m looking to collaborate on ... no projects rigt now.
+-
 - 📫 How to reach me ... zetta.wilcher@aol.com

 <!---